FibrAlexx/CSWSH/README.md

 # Testing Scenarios
 Here are some example tests to explore the server's validation of the origin header:

-Test 1: Valid Origin
+Test 1: Valid Origin.
  We send the default request with the legitimate Origin header:

       Origin: http://example.com

  Expected result: The server should accept the request.

-Test 2: Missing Origin
+Test 2: Missing Origin.
  We attempt the request without an Origin header:

       Origin:

  Expected result: The server might reject the handshake, depending on its security policies.

-Test 3: Malicious Origin
+Test 3: Malicious Origin.
  We intentionally modify the Origin header to an external or malicious domain:

       Origin: http://malicious-site.com

  Expected result: A secure server should reject the request.
 If the handshake still succeeds, this indicate a lack of      strict validation.

-Test 4: Random or Invalid Origin
+Test 4: Random or Invalid Origin.
  We send a completely invalid or malformed origin:

       Origin: invalid-origin